Public-Health-Scotland/technical-docs/Posit Infrastructure/Best Practice with R in Posit Workbench.md

 # ℹ Use `print(n = ...)` to see more rows
 ```

-Or we can specify anything that’s not a "setosa" species that also has a sepal length > 5, ordered by petal length in descending order:
+Or we can specify anything that's not a "setosa" species that also has a sepal length > 5, ordered by petal length in descending order:

 ```r
 iris_tbl %>%